Preparing for Graduate School: A Five-Step Plan

 - Who is willing to lend an ear when things get tough?

 Knowing these answers before starting grad school will save you from panicking when you need them most.
-Elmhurst College has a variety of resources for students, including program directors who serve as mentors.
+Elmhurst University has a variety of resources for students, including program directors who serve as mentors.
 If you have a question about which classes you should take or just need someone to listen, our program directors have your back.

-4. Get ready to network
+4. Get Ready to Network

 Networking is one of the best ways to make the most out of your graduate school experience.
 Cultivate strong relationships now, and you’ll have a group of people to rely on as your career takes off.